Soar-Development/runsand-installer/docs/installation.md

 Next steps:
 1. Run 'sudo runsand --help' to see available commands
 2. Run 'sudo runsand' to start the interactive mode
-3. Import your newly created Solana wallet when prompted
+3. Import your Ethereum or Solana wallet when prompted (12/15/18/21/24-word mnemonic supported)
 ```

 ### 2. Debian/Ubuntu Package Installation